yarden/MISO/docs/source/index.rst

 6. Alternative first exons (AFE)
 7. Alternative last exons (ALE)

-These exon-centric annotations can be downloaded from the `MISO annotations page <annotation.html>`_.
+These annotations can be downloaded from the `MISO annotations page <annotation.html>`_.

 For performing isoform-centric analyses, any gene models annotation can be used (e.g. from Ensembl, UCSC or RefSeq) as long as it is specified in the GFF3 format.
 As an example, we provide GFF3 annotations from Ensembl (which were converted from Ensembl's GTF format to GFF3), available in :ref:`iso-centric`.